liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 With the following PowerShell example, we can use metadata endpoint from Microsoft Entra ID to configure SharePoint to trust Microsoft Entra OIDC.

 > [!NOTE]
 > Read the instructions mentioned in the following PowerShell script carefully.
-You will need to enter your own environment-specific values in certain places.
-For example, replace \<tenantid\> with your own Directory (tenant) ID.
+You need to enter your own environment-specific values in certain places.
+For example, replace <tenantid> with your own Directory (tenant) ID.

 ```powershell
 # Define claim types
 # In this example, we're using Email Address as the Identity claim.